Skip to main content

 Definition of polymerization

-Polymerization is a chemical process in which monomers (individual molecules) are bonded to form a macromolecule (polymer).
+Polymerization is a chemical process in which monomers (individual molecules) are joined to form a macromolecule (polymer).

-The determination of conversion in chemical reactions is generally and particularly necessary for polymerization reactions in terms of process tracking, process control, and process management.
+The determination of conversion in chemical reactions is generally and especially in polymerization reactions of high necessity with regard to process monitoring, process control, and process management.

-Just as concentration measurement is increasing in importance, the monitoring of polymerization is becoming enormously significant in all areas of the economy in the present time.
+Just like concentration measurement, the importance of monitoring polymerization in all areas of the economy is currently increasing enormously.
 High economic effects, such as material and energy savings as well as quality improvements, are possible.

 For concentration and conversion measurements, there are a number of measurement methods, such as density measurement, refractive index measurement, conductivity measurement, and the measurement of color, turbidity, and viscosity, all of which have their physical and technological application limits.